akx/shoop/doc/prices_and_taxes_implementation.rst

 When implementing a `~shoop.core.pricing.PricingModule` or another module that has to create prices, use the `Shop.create_price
 <shoop.core.models.Shop.create_price>` method.
-That makes sure that all
+It makes sure that all
 prices have the same :ref:`price unit <price-unit>`.

 .. _accessing-prices: